HestHub/nix-config/blog.md

 So everything normaly spread out into dotfiles and optiosn menues would be handled together with our system, backed up and secured, ready to be deployed on any machine, anytime.

+So in short we could say the main benefits of a nix system is:

+- its declarative
+- config can be backed up
+- config can be deployed to multiple machines
+- possible to rollback changes if anything breaks
+- package updates cant break other packages dependcies
+- different version of the same package can coexist
+- system changes are safe and easy to manage

+Is there a learning curve?
+Absolutely.
+Nix thinks differently about system configuration, and it takes time to adjust to.
+But from everything ive heard from others using nix its worth it, once you get a hang of it, its hard to imagine going back to the old ways.

 ## installation